timaday/Com.Test.TimADay/README.md

 - Create Booking
 - Update Booking
 - Delete Booking

 Restsharp was used to create the api class to drive the actions.
 I would build a configuration class which could be passed to is for long term maintanability.
 Steps have been simplified to keep the tests readable and effiecent.
+I added the health check as a given step to ping the api before each test, can be added as a background depending on your flavor.